BasicsInstructor: Mike Holmes

 Some homwork assignements will be completed during in class activities and others will be individual assignments outside of class time.
 These assignments will involve applying analysis, design, and implementation techniques learned in class.
 Some assignments will involve writing and some will consist of paper exercises, and many will involve programming.
 Some of the assignments will be sequenced and build on each other, so it is imperative that you don't fall behind.

-There will be four exams, including a comprehensive final exam.
+There will be four unit exams, plus a comprehensive final exam.

 Your grade will be based on your performance on homework assignments, quizes and tests.